 You’re going to love how simple the method is!

-- Just before you’re ready to serve the curry, stir in the Garam Masala.
-This will really give the curry a “lift” in flavour.
+4. Just before you’re ready to serve the curry, stir in the Garam Masala.
+This will give the curry a “lift” in flavour.
 You might also need to add a little more salt.

 can you put raw chicken in slow cooker?

 Yes, you actually can place raw chicken directly in a slow cooker.
-I’m normally a big believer of browning meat before slow cooking to add flavour to the finished dish (I do for my slow cooker beef and chorizo casserole) but for this recipe there is really no need to do so.
+I’m normally a big believer in browning meat before slow cooking, (I do for my slow cooker beef and chorizo casserole) but there is no need to do so for this recipe.

 There are so many flavoursome ingredients packed into this curry that browning the chicken wouldn’t make any difference whatsoever.
 I’m all for convenience and ease and this recipe couldn’t get any easier.